iechor/docs/content/desktop/settings/windows.md

 You can share a folder "on demand" the first time a particular folder is used by a container.

-If you run a Docker command from a shell with a volume mount (as shown in the example below) or kick off a Compose file that includes volume mounts, you get a popup asking if you want to share the specified folder.
+If you run a iEchor command from a shell with a volume mount (as shown in the example below) or kick off a Compose file that includes volume mounts, you get a popup asking if you want to share the specified folder.

-You can select to **Share it**, in which case it is added to your Docker Desktop Shared Folders list and available to containers.
+You can select to **Share it**, in which case it is added to your iEchor Desktop Shared Folders list and available to containers.
 Alternatively, you can opt not to share it by selecting **Cancel**.

 ![Shared folder on demand](../images/shared-folder-on-demand.png)